Selecting the Best Optimizing System: Algorithm and Analysis for Simulation Optimization

+\textbf{Remark:} The algorithm depends on the choice of the step size $\gamma$, which involve a few parameters to select.
+The establishment of the high probability convergence theory results as shown above would then raise a discussion on how the choice of parameters affect the results.
+We note that this is an open question and discussion for the standard stochastic convex optimization.

+\textbf{Remark:} Although in Algorithm 1, we use stochastic gradient methods for the inner optimization (lines 7-12), our Theorem 1 applies to other generic maximization methods with the same convergence rate.

-$\square$ \end{proof} The detailed proof is in \ref{ec:proof_sec_2}.
+The detailed proof is in \ref{ec:proof_sec_2}.
 Proposition \ref{prop:conv} shows that if the SGD scheme is chosen appropriately, the estimated objective value converges to the true optimal objective value exponentially fast as the sampling size grows to infinity, even in the presence of bias.
 Proposition \ref{prop:conv} controls the bias rate in the estimated optimal objective value, which to our knowledge, is an independent contribution, given that the literature largely focuses on the optimizer property instead of the objective value.
 By utilizing Proposition \ref{prop:conv}, we have the following bound for the probability of false selection of Algorithm \ref{alg:SE}.
 Note that the probability of false selection (PFS) is given by $\mathbb{P}(1\notin \mathcal{A}_{L+1})$ where $\mathcal{A}_{L+1}$ is the set returned from Algorithm \ref{alg:SE} that contains only one system. \begin{theorem} Suppose Assumption \ref{assump:gd} is enforced and $v_1>v_2\geq v_3 \geq \ldots \geq v_K$.
 Let $\Delta_i = v_1-v_i$ for $i = 2,3,\ldots,K$.
-When
+When $T\geq \lfloor\log _{2}\left( K\right)\rfloor K\left( \max_{i\in \{2,3,\ldots,K\}}\frac{12D_{\mathcal{X}_i}}{\Delta _{i}}\left( \sqrt{M^{2}+\sigma _{G,i}^{2}}\right) \right) ^{2},$ we have the output from Algorithm \ref{alg:SE} satisfy